donalthurley/articles/proposal.md

 ## Bitcoin Article Proposal

 The premise of my proposed article is that the Bitcoin network is unnecessarily causing substantial environmental damage, which is estimated to be the energy usage of a moderate sized country.

-Firstly I would explain in the article why it is causing so much environmental damage and then how that could be greatly reduced.
+This is important to address now because the Bitcoin price has been rapidly rising in the last few weeks and the climate impact is colossal and this is not getting the deserved attention from the general media.

-There are three main features of cryptocurrencies like Bitcoin.
+Nor are the flaws in the design of Bitcoin that are causing the large environmental impact generally appreciated.

-Firstly they aim to compete with fiat currencies by offering a digital cross border alternative.
+I am a software consultant, currently working on contract with IBM security services, own no cryptocurrencies, nor have any conflict of interest.
-Secondly they introduce a relatively new and innovative data storage technology called blockchain which makes currency transactions very secure and protects from data corruption using cryptagraphic techniques.
+I have a tehcnical appreciation of the technology and have great concern for the damage being caused.
-Thirdly they aim to cut out the middlemen, like bank clearing houses which use centralized databases, and they achieve this by decentralization which involves distributing the blockchain data storage to every user of the Bitcoin network.
+I'm open to working with anyone who could help get this message out.
+If someone can write it better I'm happy with that.

-Decentralization is the main driving force behind cryptocurrencies and it is obviously more expensive and complicated.
+Decentralization is the main driving force behind cryptocurrencies and it is obviously more expensive and complicated to achieve this.
 You need to keep distributed copies of data in sync rather than a small number of copies as are needed in centralized systems.

 The environmental damage is being caused by an algorithm called Proof of Work which is being used to solve this distribution problem.